chenllliang/MLS/README.md

 ## Preprocess

-We have prepared a pre-processed version of data of IWSLT16 RO-EN on Google and BaiduDisk (download it and unzip in ../databin/ folder, you can jump to next section then) .
+We have prepared a pre-processed binary data of IWSLT16 RO-EN on Google and BaiduDisk (download it and unzip in ../databin/ folder, you can jump to next section then) .

 If you plan to use your own dataset.
 Before running code, you should have your raw translation data looks like belows, each line contains one raw sentence.